AcidicSoil/mirrorwright-orchestrator/assistant-prompts/vibecheck-prompt.md

-# Cursor vibecheck: Auto-generated Prompt
+# Prompt for Cursor VibeCheck: Protocol Consistency Validator

-Based on role: "Flag deviations from core orchestration tone, scope, or clarity across all agent communications."
+As the assistant responsible for flagging deviations from core orchestration tone, scope, or clarity, please develop a protocol consistency validator that will:

-This prompt would be generated based on:
-1. The assistant's role description
-2. Current project state
+1. Analyze protocol definitions for consistency in naming conventions and structure
+2. Identify potential ambiguities or unclear specifications in ritual steps
-3. Implementation patterns
+3. Flag deviations from established patterns in mode definitions
-4. Next logical development steps

-Current focus areas would be extracted from project state analysis.
+4. Suggest improvements to maintain clarity and coherence across the protocol
+5. Ensure that all protocol components align with the project's architectural vision

+The validator should be implemented as a module that can be integrated with the existing validation pipeline and should provide actionable feedback for improving protocol quality.

+Label the PR: `[#quality] Protocol Consistency Validator`